Scroll To See More Images

-Whether you’re enhancing your natural color or changing it completely, hair dye is nothing short of transformative.
+Whether you’re enhancing your natural color or changing it completely, dyeing your hair is nothing short of transformative.
 It doesn’t just change the way you look, it changes the way you feel.
-But if you color your hair yourself, you know that it comes with a whole host of problems—or it did until now.
+Feeling confident about your hair can turn a bad day into a great day, or a great day into an excellent one.
+But if you color your hair yourself, you know that it comes with a whole host of problems—or it doesn’t have to be that way.

 You know how hair professionals are always telling you not to use box dye to make a major hair change?
 There’s a reason for that—and it’s because of the developer.